anestisb/android-prepare-vendor/README.md

 `-k|--keep` flag can be used if you want to keep extracted intermediate files for further investigation.

-All scripts except `scripts/extract-factory-images.sh` can be executed from both MAC, Linux & other Unix-based systems.
-In case `execute-all.sh` is used, Linux/Unix host systems are the only option due to ext4 not being supported by default from MAC OS.
-If you have ext4 support in your MAC you can edit the mount loopback commands.
+All scripts can be executed from OS X, Linux & other Unix-based systems as long as utilized command line tools are installed.
+Scripts will abort if any of the required tools is missing from the running host.

-Individual scripts include usage info and additional flags that be used for targeted advanced actions, bugs investigation & development of new features.
+Scripts include individual usage info and additional flags that be used for targeted advanced actions, bugs investigation & development of new features.